dendriel/princeps/README.md

 - Chat / Chat history
   - Created InputText component to allow text input because phaser doesn't provide one out of the box

-*Not very well-supported in mobile browsers.

 ## TODO

 - Allow displaying players entering the lobby
   - This requires to change the phaser loading step to the moment the players enter the lobby
   - It will allow us to show message while in the lobby
-- Allow players to send messages in the chat
 - Add sounds

 ## NTH